 It is commonly believed that Harold Godwinson, last Saxon King of England, died at the battle of Hastings with an arrow in his eye.
-What is less well known is that this version of his death was questioned at the time; many believed that King Harold did not die at Hastings but survived to die naturally many years later.
+What is less well known is that this version of his death is questioned.
+Evidence has emerged from the past and present to suggest that King Harold did not die at Hastings but survived, to die naturally many years later.

-Such notions that a prominent personality did not die but survived his supposed demise is as old as the myths surrounding Cain and Abel.
-In modern times doubts have been raised about Hitler, James Dean and Elvis, who has left more buildings since his funeral than he left when he was alive.
+Notions that a prominent personality did not die but survived his supposed demise, is as old as the myths surrounding Cain and Abel.
+In modern times doubts have been raised about Hitler, James Dean and let us not forget Elvis, who has left more buildings since his funeral than he ever left when he was alive.

 The mysterious death of Harold Godwinson, is a conspiracy theory from the middle ages, a mystery that may never be truly solved.
 Rudyard Kipling, in his book “The Tree of Justice” mentions the legend but apart from that this is a tale not widely known.